CAREamics/careamics.github.io/docs/guides/dev_resources/website.md

     ```
 4. Open the local link in your browser.

-**Note**: This will not show you the version mechanism.
+**Note**: This will not show you the versioning mechanism.
 For this, check out the
 **Version release** section.